How to: Modify the Target Framework and Platform Toolset

 Some editions might not support modified target Frameworks or platform toolsets.
 For compatibility information, see Porting, Migrating, and Upgrading Visual Studio Projects.

 When you change the target Framework, also change the platform toolset to a version that supports that Framework.
-For example, to target the .NET Framework 4.5, you must use a compatible platform toolset such as Visual Studio 2013 (v120) or Visual Studio 2012 (v110).
+For example, to target the .NET Framework 4.5, you must use a compatible platform toolset such as Visual Studio 2015 (v140), Visual Studio 2013 (v120) or Visual Studio 2012 (v110).
 You can use the Windows7.1SDK platform toolset to target the .NET Framework 2.0, 3.0, 3.5, and 4, and the x86, Itanium, and x64 platforms.

 To change the target platform toolset, you must have the associated version of Visual Studio or the Windows Platform SDK installed.
 For example, to target the Itanium platform with the Windows7.1SDK platform toolset, you must have Microsoft Windows SDK for Windows 7 and .NET Framework 4 SP1 installed; however, you could use another compatible version of Visual Studio to do your development work, provided that you target the correct Framework version and platform toolset.